-These days the labor market is in the midst of a “gig economy” renaissance.
-People are more interested in finding jobs that allow them to live free, work when they want and earn money whenever they need to.
+These days, the labor market is in the midst of a “gig economy” renaissance.
+People are more interested in finding jobs, (part-time transcription jobs are one of them), that allow them to live free, work when they want and earn money whenever they need to.

-In other words, people are into gigs–even people who have full-time jobs, who often look to land side gigs in order to earn money that allows them to travel, eat out and experience all that life has to offer.
+In other words, people are into gigs–even people who have full-time jobs, who often look to land side-gigs to earn money that allow them to travel and experience all that life has to offer.

-So how do you find yourself a good-paying side gig–one that allows you to work from home, make money online and get your side hustle on?
+So how do you find yourself a good-paying side gig – one that allows you to work from home and make money online?

 Work Where You Want, When You Want

-When you’re looking for a side gig, you’re looking for a job that allows you the flexibility to work where you want, when you want.
+When you’re looking for a side hustle, you’re looking for a job that allows you the flexibility to work where you want, when you want.

 After you have completed your training, gone through your guaranteed internship and built your client base, you will be able to work from wherever you want, whenever you want to work.

-That means you don’t have to worry about your side gig getting in the way of your primary job.
+That means you don’t have to worry about your side job getting in the way of your primary job.

-Most traditional part-time jobs pay an hourly wage–and the only way to increase what you take home from your side gig is to either get a raise, solicit tips or work more hours.
+Most traditional part-time jobs pay an hourly wage–and the only way to increase what you take home from your side gig is to either get a raise or work more hours.

-When transcription is your side gig, you are in control of your hourly wage.
+When transcription is your side job, you are in control of your hourly wage.
 The more you work, the more you earn.
 The better your transcription skills, the more you earn.
-This means that you can constantly be climbing the hourly wage ladder simply by becoming a better transcription provider.
+Which means that you can optimize your hourly wage ladder simply by becoming a better transcriptionist.

 How many other side gigs offer that kind of earning potential?